How to Beat a Breathalyzer And YouTube — A Bad Combination

 However – and you might need to brace yourself for this – not every scrap of information on YouTube is accurate.
 Our example today is a video entitled How to Beat a Breathalyzer Test.

-If you were the type of person who likes to believe what you see, you’d believe that a young woman was doing this:
+If you were to believe what you see, you’d believe that a young woman was doing this:

 - Testing her sobriety first and registering 0.0

 - Waiting 20 minutes

 - Eating 1 spoon of peanut butter and a similar amount of jelly

 - Testing at 0.0

 You’d then accept some information supplied regarding the sodium content of peanut butter, and how it reacts with the alcohol to evaporate it.